ankitects/anki-manual/src/deck-options.md

 appear first.
 If you have a large backlog that will take more than a few days to clear, or wish to see cards in subdeck order, you may find the alternate sort orders preferable.
-Options are:
-- Due date, then random
-- Due date, then deck
-- Deck, then due date
-- Ascending intervals
-- Descending intervals

 # Timer
 Anki monitors how long it takes you to answer each question so that it